blog

 Angular Multiple Inheritance (How to Destroy a Codebase)

-A common school of thought among programmers is to reduce repetition wherever possible.
+This is not a tutorial; please don’t do this.
+A Brief Primer on Inheritance A common school of thought among programmers is to reduce repetition wherever possible.
 Usually, this is a good idea, as if I need to change something, I only need to change it in one place.
-We usually accomplish this using inheritance
+We usually accomplish this using inheritance, like this simple example: This way, both an instance of Animal and an instance of Dog have the name property, but Dogs also have the bark method.
+If we need to later add a property to both Animals and Dogs, we can just add it

 Read More >